tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema-recommendations.rst

 exist, covering a broad spectrum of disciplines and their best practices.
 The PIDINST schema is designed to complement multidisciplinary best practices for property values.
-Many properties allow for soft-typing (e.g. *ownerName*), giving users the ability to use values of their choice, such as free text or domain-specific terminologies.
+Many properties allow for soft-typing (e.g., *ownerName*), giving users the ability to use values of their choice, such as free text or domain-specific terminologies.
 Property attributes enable users and machines to understand the context of the value (e.g., *ownerIdentifier*,